 What happens if my child doesn't show up the day of mentoring?

-It is recommended that the mentors call their coach the day before, to remind them of their weekly meeting (so mentors, make sure you get your coach's contact information asap!).
-If the child does not show up the day of, the mentor may join another mentor and mentee pair.
+We recommend that the mentors call their coach the day before to remind them of their weekly meeting (mentors, make sure you get your coach's contact information ASAP!).
+If the child does not show up, the mentor may join another mentor and mentee pair.

 How dO I get Involved?

 Check to see if Mālama Mentors is implemented in your high school here.
-If you'd like to get involved, ask your school counselor that's listed, on how you can apply.
-Applicants must be compassionate, have a heart for kids, balance a schedule that does not conflict with mentor training (1st semester) and mentoring sessions (2nd semester), and be of good/fair academic standing.
+If you'd like to get involved, ask your school counselor how you can apply.
+Applicants must be compassionate, have a heart for kids, be able to balance a schedule that does not conflict with mentor training (1st semester) and mentoring sessions (2nd semester), and be of good/fair academic standing.